Snares snipe: Breeding

 Most of the snipe breed in monogamous pairs, which hold breeding territories, with both parents sharing incubation duties of the two-egg clutch, in a nest concealed in dense ground vegetation.
 When the chicks hatch they weigh 14–18 g and are precocial and nidifugous; the male parent looks after the first chick to leave the nest, while the female takes care of the second.
 The chicks remain with their respective parents for about eight weeks, and are fed by them for the first two.
 They are capable of flight at about 30 days old.

 Feeding

 The snipe feed on a variety of small invertebrates, including annelids, amphipods, spiders and insects, obtained by probing with their long bills in the soil and leaf litter.

 Status and conservation

 The total population of the species in the Snares is estimated at just over 400 pairs.
 On 16 April 2005 thirty snipe were translocated from North East Island in the Snares to 141 ha Putauhinu Island, in order to establish an insurance population against the possibility of the Snares being threatened by the accidental introduction of terrestrial predators.
 Putauhinu lies in the south-western chain of the Titi Islands, near Stewart Island.
 It lies 1.5 km west of Big South Cape Island, which was the final refuge for the now extinct South Island snipe (Coenocorypha iredalei).
+Snipes have also been translocated to Codfish Island / Whenua Hou.